Location of Bhagalpur

 Education in Balaghpur

-Bhagalpur is one of the leading education centre of Bihar.
+Bhagalpur is one of the leading education centres of Bihar.
 Students of Balaghpur often make a record in History being toppers in Board Examination and producing a large number of IAS/IPS officers in the country.
 Bhagalpur also has some of the best schools in the country that provide quality education to the students.
 There is a Silk Institute and Agricultural college here, as well as a University, and Engineering, Medical and Homeopath colleges.